 Our office’s work and the quality of the seminars have again benefitted from the continued attention, kindness and creative competence of our colleagues in Faculty House and UEM.
-We are particularly grateful to David Martin, Leslie Robinson, Emerald Currie, Marlon Alvarez, Kimberly Kadel and, of course, Scott Wright and Joe Ricciutti.
-As Director, Bob Pollack has found himself happily surrounded by a network of Chairs, rapporteurs and Seminar Members, all of whom may require answers to small or large questions at a moment’s notice.
-Together with his office colleagues and the Seminars Advisory Board, Bob has worked with Chairs to clarify the boundary conditions within which it is the Chair and not the Office that determines the actual operation of any given Seminar.
+We are particularly grateful to David Martin, Leslie Robinson, Emerald Currie, and, of course, Scott Wright and Joe Ricciutti.
+We welcome Leonard Zinnanti as the new Assistant Manager of Faculty House.
+As Director, Bob Pollack is happily surrounded by a network of chairs, rapporteurs and seminar members, all of whom may require answers to small or large questions at a moment’s notice.
+Together with his office colleagues and the Seminars Advisory Board, Bob has worked with chairs to clarify the boundary conditions within which it is the chair and not the office that determines the actual operation of any given seminar.

 Even as the office has worked to maintain a high level of transparency and continuity among seminars, we have also seen another year of transitions.
-Two seminars that had been dormant for a couple of years are planning to reconvene.
-One is Educating Scientists (725); another, Ecology and Culture (471), which is being resurrected with the help of the former chair, Miguel A Pinedo-Vasquez , and with the great energy of the new chair, Paige West.
-The five new seminars that held meetings for the first time in 2011-12 are Interdisciplinary Curricula; Complexity Science, Modeling and Sustainability; Catholicism, Culture and Modernity; Dance; and Religion and Writing.
-For next year, three new seminars have already begun to plan their first meetings: Work/Family in the 21st Century, Global Mental Health, and Big Data and Digital Scholarship.
+We are excited by the renewal of the Seminar on the History of Columbia, and its first project, a history of The University Seminars.
+The three new seminars that held meetings for the first time in 2012–2013 are Work/Family in the 21st Century; Global Mental Health and Big Data and Digital Scholarship.

-Fall 2014 Bob O’Meally, Jazz Center and English Dept, Columbia
+Fall 2014 Bob O’Meally, Jazz Center and English Department, Columbia

 Fall 2015 Robert Remez, Psychology, Barnard